Zywave/booster/src/_areas/design-system/components/text-inputs.md

 #### Input suffix

-Added to back of the input field to specify what should be entered, like a percentage symbol.
+Added to the end of the input field to specify what should be entered, like a percentage symbol.
 These labels are typically an icon.

 ![Text Input input suffix](/images/textinput_input_suffix.svg)